All About Ali and Aliventures

 Every finished piece of writing passes through four stages:

-I usually post once a week here on Aliventures (normally on a Tuesday).
+I usually post every week or two here on Aliventures.
 Some of my posts are specific to fiction-writers, non-fiction writers, or bloggers; most are more broadly applicable.

 So that you don’t ever miss a post, get updates straight to your RSS reader or, if you prefer, straight to your inbox: